gpulido/koubachi-java-client-library/README.md

 VERY IMPORTANT
 The koubachi API is still in Beta, and this library is also an early implementation that hopefully will be evolve as the koubachi api.

+For first steps information please read the HOWTO.txt